mwiley322/mwiley322/MyReadMe.md

 # My Portfolio
 --

-This project was pushed my CSS skills to the limit to ensure recreate a Bootstrap-style web page without using Bootstrap at all.
+This project pushed my CSS skills to the limit to recreate a Bootstrap-style web page without using Bootstrap.
 It includes links to contact me, an interactive button to learn more about me, and hosts a space for future projects of mine.

 ## Technologies